mojaloop/mini-loop/README.md

 ./mini-loop/install/mini-loop/scripts/miniloop-local-install.sh -m install_ml  # deploy and configure the mojaloop helm chart from the local $HOME/helm repository that the script creates
 ```

-## Deployment Instructions option #2 install and use Rancher k3s (Ubuntu or Redhat 8)
+## Deployment Instructions option #2 install and use Rancher k3s (Ubuntu 20 or 22 )
-Assuming you have an x86_64 environment running Ubuntu release 16, 18 or 20 **or Redhat 8** and are logged in as a non-root user (e.g. mluser)
+Assuming you have an x86_64 environment running Ubuntu release 20 or 22 and are logged in as a non-root user (e.g. mluser)
 ```bash
 login as mluser                                                                # i.e. login as an existing non-root user we use mluser just as an example cd $HOME